 Robert's legal practice is focussed on public international law.
 In particular, he has experience in the international legal responsibilities of companies, international human rights law, self-determination, international organisations, state immunity, state responsibility, armed conflicts, international investment dispute settlement and general public international law.

-Robert practices in public law, especially in its public international law aspects.
+Robert practises in public law, especially in its public international law aspects.
 He has appeared before the Supreme Court in SerVaas Incorporated v Rafidain Bank & Republic of Iraq, in which it was successfully argued that state immunity applied.
 He is also engaged in other public law cases, including a case involving the legality of the use of drones.

 Robert has considerable knowledge of international arbitration, especially in regard to litigation under bilateral investment treaties.
 He has provided advice on matters involving corporations and governments.